Thai Bangkaew Dog: Health and temperament

 This is an intelligent, athletic, agile and robust breed.
 It will be a loyal and protective family companion as well as an excellent watchdog.
 The Thai Bangkaew Dog is a loving, intelligent and alert dog that makes an excellent and devoted family companion as well as a good working and hunting dog.
 This breed will be affectionate with its family, will get along well with children and a properly socialized dog will be gentle with smaller children.

 The Thai Bangkaew Dog is not an aggressive breed but can be aloof with strangers and is very territorial and protective.
 However, this breed is more likely to threaten than bite and attack.
 It makes a great guardian and watchdog that will loudly announce arrival of any visitor (friend or stranger).

 The Thai Bangkaew Dog is a breed that is known to be very aggressive towards other dogs.
-With other animals your dog will get along well if you start socialization from a very young age.
+It will get along well with other animals if socialization is begun from a very young age.
 This breed is definitely for an experienced owner.

 The Thai Bangkaew Dog is an intelligent breed, but is independent and can be stubborn.
-Therefore, it's not always easy to train.
-This breed needs consistent training in short sessions with many rewards such as treats or praise.
-Avoid repetitive tasks, as this dog gets bored quickly.
+Therefore, it is not always easy to train.
+It needs consistent training in short sessions with many rewards such as treats or praise.
+Repetitive tasks should be avoided, as this dog gets bored quickly.

-In summary, the Thai Bangkaew Dog needs a confident and experienced owner who can earn the dog's trust and respect.
-Socialization must start from a very young age.